isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-`reinterpret_cast` can be essential, but the essential uses (e.g., turning a machine addresses into pointer) are not type safe:
+`reinterpret_cast` can be essential, but the essential uses (e.g., turning a machine address into pointer) are not type safe:

     auto p = reinterpret_cast<Device_register>(0x800);  // inherently dangerous